jvoss/ansible-role-nautobot/README.md

 `nautobot_superusers` is not defined, no users are created and the manual user creation process [documented](https://nautobot.readthedocs.io/en/latest/installation/nautobot/#create-a-superuser) by Nautobot can be used instead.

+## Version locking

+Optionally, a specific version of nautobot can be configured using the variable:

+    nautobot_version: 1.0.1

+This will ensure that a specific target is maintained.
+If not set, on initial install pip will install the latest version.
+On subsequent runs it will only check that the module is installed but will not upgrade it automatically.

+In either case, an upgrade can be triggered by setting this variable to the desired Nautobot release version.
+Downgrading is not supported.

 ## Dependencies